AngeloGianfelice/AI-LAB/README.md

 # Grapes Detection using VGG-19 Convolutional Neural Network
 I used the VGG-19 Convolutional Neural Network to detect images containg grapes (in all sort of shapes and colors).
 ## Description
-This is my first Machine Learning project: it was a lot of fun and i learned a lot about CNNs and its usage in image detection/classification
+This is my first **Machine Learning** project: it was a lot of fun and i learned a lot about **CNNs** and its usage in image detection/classification
-The idea was to view the problem of grapes detection (or even the more general image detection) into a binary classification problem and use the VGG-19 as a simple feature extractor to obtain the 'style' of grapes to then use as input of classification layer which give, as final output, the probability of an image containing grapes.
-This Approach is often described as [transfer learning](https://cs231n.github.io/transfer-learning/) and in particular in my case I'm using the 'ConvNet as a fixed feature extractor' method of transfer learning, where the base CNN is used with pretrained weights (and all its parameters frozen) and I'm only training the classification layer (in my case I've chosen a simple logistic regression but a two layer classification neural net would work fine as well.
+The idea was to view the problem of **grapes** detection (or even the more general image detection) into a binary classification problem and use the **VGG-19** as a simple feature extractor to obtain the '**style**' of grapes to then use as input of classification layer which give, as final output, the **probability** of an image containing grapes.
+This Approach is often described as [transfer learning](https://cs231n.github.io/transfer-learning/) and in particular in my case I'm using the '**ConvNet as a fixed feature extractor**' method of transfer learning, where the base CNN is used with ***pretrained weights*** (and all its parameters frozen) and I'm only training the classification layer (in my case I've chosen a simple logistic regression but a two layer classification neural net would work fine as well.
 Note: the fully connected classification layers that VGG19 comes with are removed and replaced with logistic regression.
-### Model Inputs
+## Model Inputs
-Model inputs always have to be 4D array consisting of (batch_size,height,weight,depth) like it's shown in the image below:
+Model inputs always have to be **4D array** consisting of (batch_size,height,weight,depth) like it's shown in the image below:

 ![VGG19_input](https://user-images.githubusercontent.com/83078138/222975487-b9b99032-7681-4f64-8b4b-9ccb55fff636.jpg)

-In my case the input images are RGB images of size (224,224,3) with a batches of 50 images For my model I have used in total 4000 images (both images contaning grapes and not) splitted into 75% training samples, and 12,5% for testing and validation samples(each) like shown in the picture below:
+In my case the input images are RGB images of size (224,224,3) with a batches of 50 images For my model I have used in total **4000** images (both images contaning grapes and not) splitted into **75%** training samples, and **12,5%** for testing and validation samples(each) like shown in the picture below:

 ![meta-chart](https://user-images.githubusercontent.com/83078138/222976931-e517e9b2-2be8-421b-aeb4-132e2b7efe3a.png)

-### Model Architecture
+## Model Architecture
 VGG-19 contain a combination of layers which transform an image into output that the model can understand.

 ![vgg19-1024x173](https://user-images.githubusercontent.com/83078138/222979190-3bb1a4d2-9cf8-4b68-bf79-e5092a60d78a.png)